Myles-the-Coder/Gatherr/README.md

 ## 🧐About

-This project was built for the purpose of gaining more expiernce with using AWS Serverless and building PWAs.
+This project was built for the purpose of gaining more experience with using AWS Serverless and building PWAs.

 ## 💡Features